-- Submit a resume or other evidence of relevant work/life experience. - Participate in an interview. - Complete an assessment of English and math.
+- Submit a resume or other evidence of relevant work/life experience. - · Participate in an interview. - Complete an assessment of English and math.

-Applicants must complete and Aurora College application form and provide high school and/ or other official post-secondary transcripts.
-T Applicants are encouraged to apply early.
+Applicants must complete and Aurora College application form and provide high school and/or other official post-secondary transcripts.

-Applicants who are currently enrolled in one or more of the required academic courses for admission are encouraged to apply early and provide transcripts that demonstrate that they are currently registered in these courses.
+Applicants who are currently enroled in one or more of the required academic courses for admission are encouraged to apply early and provide transcripts that demonstrate that they are currently registered in these courses.
 Applicants may receive a conditional acceptance that is dependent on their successful completion of the required courses.
 Applicants who are conditionally accepted will be required to provide a final transcript upon completion of the required courses to be fully accepted.